vacuousVersifier/vacuousVersifer/README.md

 # Hello!
-I am a sophmore who plans on being in computer science as an adult.
+I am a junior, and while I plan on becoming an educator, I have a love for programming.
 I'm definitely still a student, but I learn more everyday!

 I'm interested in many things, but on GitHub, discord bots, python, javascript / nodejs, p5.js, java, and more!!